KDE/documentation-develop-kde-org/content/docs/use/kirigami/components-card.md

 ---
 title: Cards
-weight: 104
+weight: 204
 group: "components"
 description: >
-  A card serves as overview and an entry point for more detailed information and can offer direct access to the most important actions on an item.
+  A card serves as an overview and entry point for more detailed information and can offer direct access to the most important actions of an item.
 aliases:
   - /docs/kirigami/components-card/
 ---

-The Kirigami types [`Kirigami.AbstractCard`](docs:kirigami2;org::kde::kirigami::AbstractCard) and [`Kirigami.Card`](docs:kirigami2;org::kde::kirigami::Card) are used to implement the popular card component used on many mobile and web platforms.
+The Kirigami types [AbstractCard](docs:kirigami2;AbstractCard) and [Card](docs:kirigami2;Card) are used to implement the popular card component used on many mobile and web platforms.
 Cards can be used to display a collection of information or actions in an attractive and distinctive way.

-Kirigami also offers 3 kinds of views and positioners to aid you in presenting your cards with beautiful and responsive layouts.
+Kirigami also offers 3 kinds of [views](https://doc.qt.io/qt-6/qtquick-modelviewsdata-modelview.html) and [positioners](https://doc.qt.io/qt-6/qtquick-positioning-layouts.html) to aid you in presenting your cards with beautiful and responsive layouts.

 ## AbstractCard

-A [`Kirigami.AbstractCard`](docs:kirigami2;Card) is the simplest type of card.
-It's just a rectangle with a shadow, which can contain any `Item` in it.
-It can also have items assigned to its `header` or `footer` properties.
-In this case a [`Kirigami.Heading`](docs:kirigami2;Heading) is its header and a [`Controls.Label`](docs:qtquickcontrols;QtQuick.Controls.Label) with `wrapMode` set to `Text.WordWrap` is the card's `contentItem`.
+A [Kirigami.AbstractCard](docs:kirigami2;AbstractCard) is the simplest type of card.
+It's just a rectangle with a shadow, which can contain any [Item](docs:qtquick;QtQuick.Item) in it.
+It can also have Items assigned to its [header](docs:kirigami2;templates::AbstractCard::header) or [footer](docs:kirigami2;templates::AbstractCard::footer) properties.
+In this case a [Kirigami.Heading](docs:kirigami2;Heading) is its `header` and a [Controls.Label](docs:qtquickcontrols;QtQuick.Controls.Label) is the card's [contentItem](docs:qtquickcontrols;QtQuick.Controls.Item::contentItem).

 {{< sections >}}